 Like I mentioned, Tórshavn itself is a pretty small capital, with its historic centre being less than 1 square mile, which is great for us travellers that are on tight schedules and want to cram in as much as possible and so, the city can be easily explored in just a few hours.

-Are there sights to explore near the city?
+What to do in Torshavn: Are there sights to explore near the city?

-One of the amazing things about Tórshavn is that you can drive for less than 10 minutes and being in total, unspoilt wilderness – the whole country has a vast array of places to discover, which is made incredibly easy if you drive.
+One of the amazing things about Tórshavn is that you can drive for less than 10 minutes and be in total, unspoilt wilderness – the whole country has a vast array of places to discover, which is made incredibly easy if you drive.
 I’d definitely recommend a few amazing places to see, that are within an hour of the city:

 1.)
 Vestmanna to explore the rugged cliffs and wildlife (literally, it reminded me out of scenes from Jurassic Park)